Microbiology BSc (Hons) – 2019 entry

-Most of our placements provide a salary, and to ensure their success, students are visited by a tutor twice during the year and have one virtual meeting via Skype.
+Most of our placements provide a salary.
+To ensure you are supported throughout, you’ll also be visited by a tutor twice during your placement and have one virtual meeting over Skype.

-University of Surrey Microbiology and Biotechnology graduates are employed in academic and industrial research laboratories throughout the world.
+University of Surrey microbiology graduates are employed in academic and industrial research laboratories throughout the world.

-The majority of our graduates go immediately into the job market, while many others choose further study such as Masters degrees and PhD studentships.
+Most of our graduates go immediately into the job market, while many others choose further study such as masters degrees and PhD studentships.

-The many transferable skills that you will gain during your studies ensure that you will be a suitable candidate for a wide variety of science careers, whether you want to be a laboratory-based research scientist or a science journalist.
+The many transferable skills that you will gain during your studies ensure that you will be a suitable candidate for a wide variety of careers in science.

 Graduates over the last few years have secured roles such as: